-An outline of the tasks associated with Stage 2A is provided in Section 2.3 through Section 2.5.
-The site of the works includes the MBD Site Compound with materials being transported to the Emplacement Cell Construction Site.
-The location of the Stage 2A works, MBD Site Compound, and the Emplacement Cell Construction Site is shown in Figure 2.2.
+An outline of the tasks associated with Stage 2A and Stage 2B is provided in Section 2.3 through Section 2.7.
+The site includes the MBD Site Compound, the Emplacement Cell Construction Site, and the Emplacement Cell located in the Outer Harbour.
+The location of the Stage 2A and Stage 2B works is shown in Figure 2.2.

-Figure 2.2 Stage 2A works and location of MBD Site Compound and Emplacement Cell Construction Site
+Figure 2.2 Stage 2A and Stage 2B works and location of MBD Site Compound, Emplacement Cell and Emplacement Cell Construction Site